WEID-Consortium/weid.info/weid2026_specification.md

     *   `urn:x-weid:O-2-RR-?`
     *   `urn:x-weid:D-COM-EXAMPLE-123-?`
 3. The check-digit can either be calculated (see chapter 4), or it can be replaced with a `?` which denotes a check-digit wildcard.
 One useful scenario can be the documentation of incomplete/template WEIDs.
 Another usage is converters (like our [online converter](https://weid.info/implementations.html)), which can help you replace the wildcard with the correct checksum.
 4. A WEID begins with the unofficial URN namespace `urn:x-weid:` (in accordance with [IETF RFC 3406](https://www.rfc-editor.org/rfc/rfc3406), `x-` stands for an unregistered experimental URN).
-The URN namespace (`urn:x-weid:`) is case insensitive, but it is recommended to write it in lowercase.
+The URN namespace (`urn:x-weid:`) is case-insensitive, but it is recommended to write it in lowercase.
 5. WEID are only valid if they are registered at the [Frdlweb Registration Authority](https://registry.frl.de/), or if one of the standard schemas (see chapter 2) is used.
-6. Proprietary Sub-Namespaces on an application level are allowed.
-For example, `urn:x-weid:ABC-DEF-?:xyz123:456:/789` defines a payload `xyz123:456:/789` that is meaningful for a custom application that knows how to handle `urn:x-weid:ABC-DEF-?`.
+6. WEID has support for namespace-internal NSS qualifiers, expressed as colon-separated suffixes.
+For example, `urn:x-weid:ABC-DEF-?:xyz123:456:/789` defines a qualifier `xyz123:456:/789` that is meaningful for an application that knows how to handle `urn:x-weid:ABC-DEF-?`.
-7. Every WEID (excluding the information in proprietary sub-namespaces) can be converted to an OID and vice versa using mappings (see chapter 3)
+7. Every WEID (excluding the information in NSS qualifiers) can be converted to an OID and vice versa using mappings (see chapter 3)
 8. The arcs in a WEID should be written in upper-case, but lowercase can be interpreted, too.
 9. Padding with `0` characters is valid (e.g., `urn:x-weid:000EXAMPLE-?`), but not recommended.
 The paddings do not count towards the WeLuhn check digit.